gabrielmnt/calculator/README.md

-This is a responsive calculator with simpler, everyday functions.
+This is a responsive calculator with simpler everyday functions.